 Heat is used throughout the process, from melting the beeswax to fusing the layers of wax.
 Working with molten wax and a torch she creates pieces that have depth and movement which are inspired by her surroundings at the beach and her past as a professional dancer.
 Heather went to the University of Southern California for her BFA but discovered her passion for encaustic at Otis College for Art and Design.

-Her privately owned works are in Australia, New Zealand, Canada, England, and throughout the United States.
+Her privately owned works are in Japan, China, Italy, France, Australia, New Zealand, Canada, England, and throughout the United States.

 Statement: My work is very intuitive by nature and painting with encaustic allows me to explore this even more.
 As I work, I build up and fuse layer upon layer of molten wax.
 As it begins to harden, I scrape, tear, carve into, mold and burn down these layers to reveal underlying compositions that are excavated by this tactual process.
 There is something about encaustic that entices me completely.
 I love the depth, supple feel and sculptural qualities of encaustic.
 Not to mention that I am painting with a blow torch!
 The process is utterly captivating.
 There are so many possibilities with encaustic and so much more to explore.